 Now that you have an understanding of what's involved and the potential benefits, you should ask yourself: is it time to refinance?
 There's no right or wrong answer, of course, as it depends on each person's financial situation.
 So take the next step and consult with American Financing.
 You can receive answers to any additional questions you may have.
 You can even start the refinance process.
 Many customers are saving up to $1,000 a month.
 Why not see what we can do for you?

 There's no obligation to move forward, and there are never any upfront fees.
-Schedule an online appointment with one of our salary-based mortgage consultants, or give us a call for a free consultation!
+Schedule an online appointment with one of our experienced mortgage consultants, or give us a call for a free consultation!